josephnovakgeology-cyber/core-composite/docs/user_guide.md

 ### Core Image Analysis
 Alrighty then.
 You now have all of your core images in a single folder for your project.
 You now need to extract color data from them.

+The basic format of the script that is used for calling the image analysis functions in core composite is contained in "image_processing_demo.py" in the demos folder of this Github repository.
+Go ahead and copy "image_processing_demo.py" into the same folder as all of your core images.
+Then, launch your python IDE.
+I prefer to use Spyder, so this tutorial is written with that use case in mind.
+When you first launch Spyder, your screen should look something like this: